 This course is designed to assist the midwifery student in attaining the basic knowledge needed to provide care during an uncomplicated labor and birth.
 Emphasis is placed on comparing different management options through a review of literature in order to assist women in making informed choices and participating in decisions about their care during labor and birth.

-Prerequisite: PC605 and NM602Prerequisite or concurrent: PC612
+Prerequisite: PC605 and NM602

 NM619 Postpartum and Newborn Care (3-0) [RETIRED]